DickinsonCollege/FarmData2/farmdata2_modules/fd2_tabs/fd2_example/README.md

 # FarmData2 Modules #

 FarmData2 is built using Drupal modules that run within FarmOS.
 The _FieldKit_ and _BarnKit_ tabs in the FarmData2 interface are created by modules.
 The _FD2 Example_ tab is created by a sample module and provides canonical examples of many of the operations and UI elements used in the _FieldKit_ and _BarnKit_ tabs.
+The _FD2 School_ tab is created by a module used just for the FarmData2 School onboarding materials.

 ## FarmData2 Module Structure ##

 As mentioned, each of the tabs in the FarmData2 interface are created by Drupal modules.
 Each FarmData2 module is defined in its own directory within the `farmdata2_modules/fd2_tabs` directory (e.g. `fd2_barn_kit`, `fd2_example`, `fd2_field_kit`).

-A FarmData2 module named `xyz` would include a folder within `farmdata2_modules/fd2_tabs` named `xyz`.
-That folder will contain at least the following files and directories, where `xyz`, `abc` and `pqr` are simply place holders and should be replaced with module-specific names.
+A FarmData2 module named `fd2_xyz` would include a folder within `farmdata2_modules/fd2_tabs` named `fd2_xyz`.
+That folder will contain at least the following files and directories, where `fd2_xyz`, `abc` and `pqr` are simply place holders and should be replaced with module-specific names.
-- `fd2_xyz.info`: Defines the module `xyz` so that it is recognized by Drupal.
+- `fd2_xyz.info`: Defines the module `fd2_xyz` so that it is recognized by Drupal.
-- `fd2_xyz.module`: Contains the PHP implementation of the `xyz` module.
-This code determines where and when the tab is visible based on the user's role (e.g. `admin`, _manager_, _worker_ or _guest_).
+- `fd2_xyz.module`: Contains the PHP implementation of the `fd2_xyz` module.
+This code determines where and when the tab is visible based on the user's role (e.g. `admin`, `manager`, `worker` or `guest`).
 It also defines the sub-tabs and their content.
+- A folder for each sub-tab in the module.
+For example for a sub-tab `abc` there will be a folder named `abc` with the following contents:
-- `abc.html`: The content for a sub-tab `abc` within the `xyz` module (e.g. `info.html`, `ex1.html`).
+  - `abc.html`: The content for a sub-tab `abc` within the `fd2_xyz` module (e.g. `info.html`, `api.html`).
-- `abc.spec.js`: A test file containing end-to-end tests for the `abc.html` page.
+  - `abc.spec.js`: Test file containing end-to-end tests for the `abc.html` page.
 The end-to-end tests are written using the Cypress testing tools (more info below).
 If multiple test files are used for the `abc.html` file, they should be named `abc.pqr.spec.js` where `pqr` clarifies the testing performed by the file.
 Multiple additional periods and names can be used as necessary, but the filename of the test must end with `.spec.js` in order to be recognized by the FarmData2 Cypress configuration.
-- `cypress`: A directory containing additional module-level end-to-end tests for the `xyz` module.
-These are tests that are important for the module but that are not associated with a specific sub-tab (i.e. `html` file).
+- `cypress`: A directory containing additional module-level end-to-end tests for the `fd2_xyz` module.
+These are tests that are important for the module but that are not associated with a specific sub-tab.
 These  test files must also be named `*.spec.js` to be recognized by the FarmData2 Cypress configuration.

 ### Hiding the _FD2 Example_ Tab ###